STORIES

 The Cambridge Collective Era 1981-1982

-Food Not Bombs planned a series of three protest marches from Cambridge City Hall to Draper Weapons Research Lab of MIT in the summer/fall of 1981.
-We designed these marches to highlight how the international politics of nuclear war directly affects local politics; specifically, the diversion of resources from human needs reduces services for the people of Cambridge.
-It was not a coincidence that our house was half way between City Hall and Draper Labs.
+Food Not Bombs planned a series of three protest marches from Cambridge City Hall to Draper Weapons Research Lab of MIT in the summer and fall of 1981.
+We designed these marches to highlight how the international politics of nuclear war directly affected local politics, specifically, that the diversion of resources from human needs reduces services for the people of Cambridge.
+It was not a coincidence that our house was half way between City Hall and Draper Lab.
 The first march was on Hiroshima Day, Aug.
-6. FNB provided food and organized a speak-out in the triangle of public land in the middle of the street at the entrance to Draper Labs.
-To dramatize what would happen if a one megaton nuclear weapon hit Draper Labs, we burned a copy of the Boston telephone book, pointing out that all of the people in this book could be vaporized in less time than it takes for it to burn.
+6. Food Not Bombs provided food and organized a speak-out in the triangle of public land at the entrance to Draper Lab.
+To dramatize what would happen if a one megaton nuclear weapon hit Draper Lab, we burned a copy of the Boston telephone book, pointing out that all the people in it could be vaporized in less time than it takes for it to burn.
 The next march was on October 10 and was called Music and March to End the Arms Race.
-Again, we marched from City Hall to Draper Labs.
-This time General Duffy, the president of Draper Labs, met with us in advance.
-Other groups which had protested at Draper Labs had been arrested for stepping off the sidewalk onto Draper Labs property.
-We were requesting permission to gather and serve food right in the courtyard on the property.
+Again, we marched from City Hall to Draper Lab, but this time General Duffy, the president of Draper Lab, met with us in advance.
+Other groups which had protested at Draper Lab had been arrested for stepping off the sidewalk onto Draper Lab's property, and we were requesting permission to gather and serve food right in the courtyard on that property.
 We assured him we would be nonviolent and had a nice talk with him about peace and nuclear weapons.
-He assured us that he wanted peace as well and that nuclear weapons were necessary for peace in our modern world.
-Since we were in apparent agreement, he agreed to let us protest on Draper property.
-So we did, with all the employees looking out their windows at us with our banners, posters, and food table.
-Before the next march which was called the Walk For Peace, we tabled in Brattle Square in the snow to educate the Christmas shoppers about the dangers of nuclear weapons being developed right here in our town.
-At that time, in 1981, many people were not yet aware of the danger or that it was going on right in our backyard.
-By this time, we were very familiar to all the city councilors and we were able to have this walk co-sponsored by Cambridge City Council.
-On December 20, 1981, it was only 4 degrees outside but we marched from Cambridge Commons, past City Hall to Draper Lab anyway.
-To our amazement, 75 people showed up to march.
-We made a huge white dove out of bed sheets and sticks which took several people to carry.
-This Peace Dove lead the way.
+He assured us that he wanted peace as well, and that nuclear weapons were necessary for peace in our modern world.
+As we were in apparent agreement on the need for peace, he agreed to let us protest on Draper property, and so we did, with all the employees looking out their windows at us and our banners, posters, and food table.

 The Affinity Group Era 1984-1988

-San Francisco Food Not Bombs, which had just started, and Boston Food Not Bombs met in the dark of night under the dessert sky in Nevada.
-We were at an encampment called Peace Camp and activists from all over the world were meeting here to take nonviolent direct action against the nuclear weapons testing going on across the dessert.
-This was in the spring of 1988.
-Sponsored by the American Peace Test, this action would be the the first joint action by Food Not Bombs groups from across the country.
+In the spring of 1988, the San Francisco Food Not Bombs which had just started, and Boston Food Not Bombs met in the dark of night under the dessert sky in Nevada.
+We were at an encampment called Peace Camp, and activists from all over the world were meeting here to take nonviolent direct action against the nuclear weapons testing going on across the dessert.
+Sponsored by the American Peace Test, this would be the the first joint action by Food Not Bombs groups from across the country.

-After a nervous morning preparing miso soup under the intense scrutiny of the Wackenhuts the first activists started gathering at the main gate.
-There was uncertainty in the air about what the reaction of the Wackenhuts would be since we were in the desert far from the public eye.
-A cold, anxious affinity group huddled around our table drinking hot miso while building up the courage to act.
-Bus loads of workers were beginning to rush past us and through the gate into the Test Site.
-We could see many more buses speeding towards us down the highway off in the distance.
-Suddenly, an affinity group walked onto the road and the string of busses came to a halt.
-The Wackenhuts ran out and started roughly grabbing and dragging the blockaders off the road.
-As soon as they cleared the first affinity group from the path of the buses, another affinity group filled the street.
-Before long, 30 or 40 vehicles were backed-up from the gate, up the ramp, and onto the highway.
-Our action was making the bus loads of workers late to their jobs of preparing nuclear weapons tests.
-Just like at Seabrook Nuclear Power Plant, the cost of nuclear testing was slowly rising.
+After a nervous morning preparing miso soup under the intense scrutiny of the Wackenhuts, the first activists started gathering at the main gate.
+There was uncertainty in the air about what the Wackenhuts' reaction would be, as we were in the desert far from the public eye.
+Drinking hot miso, a cold, anxious affinity group huddled around our table while building up the courage to act.
+Busloads of workers were beginning to rush past us and through the gate into the Test Site, and we could see many more buses in the distance speeding towards us down the highway.
+Suddenly, an affinity group walked onto the road, and the string of busses came to a halt.
+The Wackenhuts ran out and started roughly grabbing and dragging the blockaders off the road, but as soon as they cleared the first affinity group, another affinity group filled the street.
+Before long, 30 or 40 vehicles were backed-up from the gate, up the ramp, and onto the highway Some were arrested and placed in the pen awaiting transportation to Beatty, where they would be booked and released.
+Others were just beaten and thrown from the roadway.
+But our action was making the busloads of workers late to their jobs of preparing nuclear weapons tests, a nd just like at the Seabrook Nuclear Power Plant, the cost of nuclear testing was slowly rising.
 The blockade continued for over an hour as many affinity groups took over the street.
-Some were arrested and placed in the pen awaiting transportation to Beatty where they would be booked and released.
-Others were just beaten upon and thrown from the roadway.
-All of us were excited about the success of the first day of our week-long action.
-As we cleaned and packed up our table and headed back to Peace Camp across the highway, we reflected on the wide variety of actions Food Not Bombs had been involved in over the past few years.
+Later, all of us were excited about the success of the first day of our week-long action.
+As we cleaned and packed up our table, and headed back to Peace Camp across the highway, we reflected on the wide variety of actions Food Not Bombs had been involved in over the past few years.

 The Boston Pee Party was a funny example.
 During the time just before the Boston Pee Party on October 29, 1986, we were confronted by a crazy array of issues.
-Reagan had kicked the general level of national repression to heights by demanding widespread mandatory drug testing using the "war on drugs" as an excuse.
-One of the members of Food Not Bombs worked as a technician in a lab responsible for drug testing and knew just how unreliable the tests really were.
-Innocent people were losing their jobs.
-The media was awash with stories about the menace of drugs and the need to cast aside civil liberties to win this "war" at any cost.
-It occurred to us that political activists would make an easy target for this hysteria.
-We planned to respond to this repression by "flooding the White House" with urine samples.
-However, we dropped the idea for fear we would all end up in prison.
-But the idea was too good to be forgotten and several weeks later we were back to planning the Boston Pee Party at the federal building.
-We designed a flyer announcing a "piss-in" on October 29 but because of the "war on drugs" hysteria we didn't put a phone number on it so no one would get harassed.
-We obtained a supply of urine sample jars like the ones used in hospitals in which to collect urine.
-Our flyer had the White House address on it so people could mail their urine to Reagan from the privacy of their own home.
-For those who came to the protest, we had jars and printed address labels so people could mail the samples directly from the protest.
+Reagan had kicked the general level of national repression to heights by demanding widespread, mandatory drug testing, using the "War on Drugs" as an excuse.
+One of the members of Food Not Bombs worked as a technician in a lab responsible for drug testing and knew just how unreliable those tests really were.
+Innocent people were losing their jobs, and the media was awash with stories about the menace of drugs and the need to cast aside civil liberties to win this "war" at any cost.
+It occurred to us that political activists would make an easy target for this hysteria, so we planned to respond to this repression by "flooding" the White House with urine samples.
+However, we dropped this idea for fear we would all end up in prison.
+But it was too good to be forgotten, and several weeks later we were back to planning the Boston Pee Party at the federal building.
+We designed a flyer announcing a "piss-in" on October 29 but because of the War on Drugs hysteria we didn't include a phone number, so that no one would get harassed.
+We obtained a supply of jars like the ones used in hospitals to collect urine, and our flyer had the White House address on it so people could mail their urine to Reagan from the privacy of their own home.
+For those who came to the Federal Building protest, we had jars and printed address labels so people could mail the samples directly from the protest.
 We mailed numerous jars of urine to the White House that day, although we never really knew how much urine was mailed nationally.
-However, Abbie Hoffman heard about our action and mentioned it in his book STEAL THIS URINE TEST .
-Only the White House really knows the success of our "piss-in" urine testing protest action.
+However, Abbie Hoffman heard about our action and mentioned it in his book Steal This Urine Test.
+Only the White House really knows the success of our "piss-in" urine-testing protest action.

-Out in the dessert the next day, an ad hoc affinity group formed during breakfast.
-It was composed of members of Food Not Bombs and several others.
-They named themselves the Jackrabbit.
-This affinity group planned to escalate tactics by attempting to cross the dessert undetected and enter the town of Mercury, a city consisting entirely of technicians and scientists devoted to nuclear weapons testing, about eight miles into the test site from the main gate.
-At the daily Peace Camp strategy meeting the night before, the "leaders" had discouraged "back country" actions like walking across the dessert to Mercury because they felt it was too dangerous.
-The authorities had told them anyone caught entering Mercury would be charged with a felony and face six months in jail.
-We felt that if they didn't want us there, it was exactly where we should go; besides, what were they hiding?
-So the Jackrabbit affinity group piled into a van and took the highway north to a pass between two prehistoric treeless mountain ranges.
 By now it was daylight and we feared we might be seen, even up in the mountains, by one of the surveillance helicopters.
-When the Highway Patrol was out of sight, the driver pulled off the road.
-Seven of us jumped out of the van and ran down a slope and climbed under the barbed wire fence marking the boundary of the test site.
-We carried water, fruit, and of course, carrots.
-We raced straight up the side of a steep rocky cliff.
-Our path wove just north of the crest of the ridge so we would be out of sight of the Wackenhuts down in the valley around the main gate.
-The flower and wild life up there amongst the rocks were beautiful and brightly colored.
-The beauty inspired moving conversations about the contrast between this beauty and the nuclear destruction occurring right at the end of this mountain range.
-As we walked along, we would stop and place stones in the shape of peace symbols.
-It was so beautiful, we wanted to forget that our presence on this ridge was a protest against nuclear testing and just enjoy our hiking trip.
-But we were rudely reminded when a surveillance helicopter flew over the mountain we were on.
+When the Highway Patrol was out of sight, the driver pulled off the road, and seven of us jumped out of the van, ran down a slope, and climbed under the barbed wire fence marking the boundary of the test site.
+We carried water, fruit, and of course, carrots, and we raced straight up the side of a steep rocky cliff.
+Our path wove just north of the crest of the ridge so we would be out of the Wackenhuts' sight down in the valley around the main gate.
+The flower and wildlife up there among the rocks were beautiful and brightly colored, and inspired moving conversations about the contrast between this beauty and the nuclear destruction occurring right at the end of this mountain range.
+As we walked, we would stop and place stones in the shape of peace symbols.
+It was so beautiful we wanted to forget that our presence on this ridge was a protest against nuclear testing and just enjoy our hiking trip, but we were rudely reminded when a surveillance helicopter flew overhead.
 We quickly jumped down onto a ledge behind some high rocks.
-The Wackenhuts in the helicopter didn't seem to see us but we weren't too sure.
+The Wackenhuts in the helicopter didn't seem to see us, but we weren't too sure.
 We decided to head for the valley floor and get as close to Mercury as possible before we were caught.
 When we got to the valley floor, we found an marker for an old ground zero caped in clay.
 We put it in the center of a giant peace symbol made of rocks.
 As we made the long hike across the dessert to Mercury, it became clear we had not yet been spotted.
-During the afternoon, we happened upon a building that seemed like it was supposed to represent a house just outside the blast area.
-Several hours later, we came to a white water tank sitting at the edge of the town of Mercury.
-Not far away, we could see two guys in a pick-up who looked like they were hiding behind the tank drinking beers.
-We were trying to decide what we should do when we got to into Mercury when several white pickup trucks sped over to where we were and men with machine guns jumped out, surrounded us, and ordered us to lay on our stomachs.
-They frisked us, handcuffed us and put us in one of the vans.
-As we were being transported out of Mercury, we passed by an amazing array of "star wars" style weapons.
-We commented to each other about them, but were told by the guards to look straight ahead and not to look or talk about these weapons.
-We all stared at the weapons anyway and talked about how their sinister appearance was a clear reflection of the mentality of those who would think building nuclear bombs was a good idea.
-Just like prisoners of war, we were ordered out of the van and march at gun point into the "cage", a large fenced in area of the desert divided into a mens section and a womens section near the main gate.
-It was cold and getting dark and our food had been confiscated.
-Once imprisoned and with out food our conversation naturally turned to protests involving fasting.

 The National Organizing Era 1988-1991